 - Ship-to-Shore Science Education – used GoogleSites for summit proceedings and follow-up project planning (2013-14).

-- Albuquerque, 18 months later, citywide one-day summit, captured in time-lapse video, gives an excellent view of open space in action.
-See their blog site above for more, including photo’d notes from three rounds and dozens of breakout sessions.
+- Albuquerque citywide one-day summit, captured in time-lapse video, gives an excellent view of open space in action.
+They captured notes and photos, from three rounds and dozens of individual breakout sessions, in a blog.